 Suboxone can be taken in a variety of ways; however, patients who undergo treatment are usually prescribed sublingual tablets, which can be dissolved under the tongue before being absorbed by the body.
 In addition, the medication is also available as a sublingual film; in this case, the film is placed against the interior cheek wall where it will dissolve before being absorbed by the body.
 That said, both variations work by releasing small doses of Suboxone over a 10-minute time frame.

 Although the medication can be administered in a variety of ways, the pill form of Suboxone is a preferred choice when it comes to short-term treatment.
-As far as dosage is concerned, most patients will be started on a very low dose of Suboxone, usually 6 to 8 mg.
+Most patients will be started on a very low dose of Suboxone, usually 6 to 8 mg.
 This low dose allows physicians to gauge the effectiveness of the medication as well as patient tolerance.
 That aside, if patients abuse or abruptly stop taking Suboxone, they are usually presented with the following symptoms:

 - Muscle aches